NirjharSingha/School_Management_System/README.md

 If you still face any problem running the app locally, then you can run the jar file of the app as well.<br>
 For this, at first navigate to the base directory of the project.<br>
-Then run the following commands in the terminal or cmd:
+Then run the following commands in the terminal:

 ```bash
 cd dist